 Basic earnings per share excludes dilution and is computed by dividing net income available to common shareholders by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share reflects the dilutive effect of all warrants and unvested restricted stock outstanding during the period that could potentially result in the issuance of common stock.
 The dilution from warrants and unvested restricted stock are calculated by applying the two-class method and using the treasury stock method.
 The treasury stock method assumes the proceeds from the exercise of warrants or the unrecognized compensation expense from unvested restricted stock will be used to purchase shares of the Company's common stock at the average market price during the period.
-If the potentially dilutive securities disclosed in the table below are either exercised or vested, the transaction would be net share settled resulting in a significantly lower impact to the outstanding share balance.
-During periods of net loss, warrants and unvested restricted stock are excluded from the calculation because they would have an antidilutive affect.
+If the potentially dilutive securities disclosed in the table below are either exercised or vested, the transaction would be net share settled resulting in a significantly lower impact to the outstanding share balance in comparison to the total amount of the potentially dilutive securities.
+During periods of net loss, warrants and unvested restricted stock are excluded from the calculation because they would have an antidilutive effect.
 Therefore, in periods of net loss, the calculation of basic and diluted earnings per share would result in the same value.